Blendify/blender-manual/trunk/blender_docs/manual/rigging/armatures/properties/introduction.rst

 Ghost
    Allows you to see a set of different  poses, very useful when animating.
 Motion Paths
-   In this panel you can enable visualization of the motion path your skeleton leaves when animated.
+   In the :doc:`Motion Paths panel </animation/motion_paths>` you can enable visualization of the motion path your skeleton leaves when animated.

 Inverse Kinematics